Graph Windows

 Each Graph Window is a distinct entity and is associated with a corresponding file in BayesiaLab’s XBL format.

-- The filename associated with each Graph Window is displayed on the upper-left corner of the Graph Window frame.
+- The filename associated with each Graph Window is displayed in the upper-left corner of the Graph Window frame.

 - In BayesiaLab, you can keep multiple Graph Windows open simultaneously and work on them in parallel.

-- You can switch between Graph Windows and arrange them on your screen using the Graph Bar at the very bottom of the Graph Window.
+You can switch between Graph Windows and arrange them on your screen using the Graph Bar at the bottom of the Graph Window.

 Illustration

-Usage - A Graph Window can be in two different modes: - Modeling Mode F4
+A Graph Window can be in two modes:

-as indicated by their corresponding buttons in the lower lefthand corner.
+as indicated by their corresponding buttons in the lower-left corner.

 Modeling Mode F4